Maathias/messenger-archive/README.md

 `yarn dev` builds and runs project

-`web` runs only React in a dev server
+`yarn web` runs only React in a dev server